 Volunteers - Come be an agriculture ambassador and feed tummies and minds.

-Middle Years Teachers - The Manitoba Ag Days Adventure provides Grade 7 and 8 students with the opportunity to increase their knowledge and understanding of science, social studies, careers and agriculture through interactive agriculture activities offered each day at MB Ag Days held in January each year at the Keystone Centre in Brandon.Read More
+Middle Years Teachers - The Manitoba Ag Days Adventure provides Grade 7 and Grade 8 students with the opportunity to increase their knowledge and understanding of science, social studies, careers and agriculture through interactive agriculture activities offered each day at Manitoba Ag Days held in January each year at the Keystone Centre in Brandon.Read More